Zolfo Springs, Florida

 Zolfo Springs is a town in Hardee County, Florida, United States.
-The population was 1,827 at the 2010 census, up from 1,641 at the 2000 census.
+It is part of the Florida Heartland region.
+The population was 1,737 at the 2020 census.

+Etymology

+The name of the town got its name in the early 1800s, when a crew of miners from Spain and Italy looking for phosphate were sailing along the Peace River and came upon the spring, noting it had a strong sulfuric smell.
+Because of this, the Italians decided to call the area "zolfo", which means "sulfur" in the Italian language.

 History

-Early prosperity in the area (known initially as simply Zolfo) was due to its location along the Florida Cracker Trail, a cattle trail from Bradenton to Fort Pierce.
+Early prosperity in the area (where the settlement was known as "Zolfo") was due to its location along the Florida Cracker Trail, a cattle trail from Bradenton to Fort Pierce.
 Cattle herded from this area and the Florida Heartland was run to the coasts along this route as early as 1850.
 The Florida Cracker Trail today includes parts of State Road 64 and State Road 66 through Zolfo Springs.

 In 1886, transportation improved through Zolfo when the Florida Southern Railway (later the Atlantic Coast Line Railroad) was built through the town on its way from Bartow to Punta Gorda.
 The railroad built a depot in the town and a post office was established the same year.
 The railroad was removed in the early 1980s.
 Today US 17 runs along the former railroad right of way (with Main Street being the original alignment of US 17).

-The town incorporated into the city of Zolfo Springs on September 13, 1904.
+It was officially incorporated as a municipality on October 18, 1904, as the "Town of Zolfo", but was officially renamed as the "Town of Zolfo Springs" on September 13, 1909.

 Geography

-Zolfo Springs is located at the geographic center of Hardee County, at 27°29′46″N 81°47′49″W (27.496211, –81.796878).
+The approximate coordinates for the Town of Zolfo Springs is located at the geographic center of Hardee County, at 27°29′46″N 81°47′49″W (27.496211, –81.796878).

 U.S. Route 17 runs through the center of town, leading north 4 mi to Wauchula, the county seat, and south 20 mi to Arcadia.
 Florida State Road 64 crosses the northern side of town, leading northeast 18 mi to Avon Park and west 50 mi to Bradenton.
 SR 66 leaves US 17 at the center of Zolfo Springs and leads east 25 mi to U.S. Route 27 at the south end of Sebring.

 According to the United States Census Bureau, Zolfo Springs has a total area of 4.5 km2, all of it land.

 The Peace River, which flows south to Punta Gorda, forms part of the northern town boundary.
 Pioneer Park Lake and Pioneer Park are also inside the town's boundaries.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the Town of Zolfo Springs has a humid subtropical climate zone (Cfa).